-This proposed rule would relax the minimum quantity exception under the order from 1,000 to 2,000 pounds.
-Accordingly, this action would not impose any additional reporting or recordkeeping requirements on either small or large Colorado Area No. 2 potato handlers.
+This final rule relaxes the minimum quantity exception under the order from 1,000 to 2,000 pounds.
+Accordingly, this action will not impose any additional reporting or recordkeeping requirements on either small or large Colorado Area No. 2 potato handlers.
 As with all Federal marketing order programs, reports and forms are periodically reviewed to reduce information requirements and duplication by industry and public sector agencies.